akeneo/pim-api-docs/content/apps/catalogs.md

 ### Next steps

 - Learn [how to create and use catalogs](/apps/catalogs.html#getting-started-with-catalogs)
-- Discover how users configure catalogs in the Akeneo PXM Studio `add link`
+- Discover how users configure catalogs in the Akeneo PXM Studio <!-- TODO Add link -->

 ## Getting started with catalogs